antfu/pnpm-patch-i/README.md

 npx pnpm-patch-i package-name
 ```

-This CLI wraps with [`pnpm patch`](https://pnpm.io/cli/patch) and provide a better interactive experience:
+This CLI wraps with [`pnpm patch`](https://pnpm.io/cli/patch) and provides a better interactive experience:

 - Have the patch dir under your local `node_modules/` folder instead of a global temp folder
 - More human-friendly folder name instead of random string